Skip to content

 2. DVT - SSV

-Registering validators with the ssv.network is expensive, as encrypted partial validator keys need to be published in transactions on Ethereum mainnet.
+Managing validators on the ssv.network is expensive as a lot of data needs to be published in transactions on Ethereum mainnet.

-At the time of writing it is not possible to configure an SSV cluster in a way that would prevent validators from following the wrong chain.
+At the time of writing it is not possible to configure an SSV cluster in a way that would prevent validators from voting for an invalid chain.

 TLDR: expensive validator registrations, SSV token requirement